senzing-garage/g2snapshot/README.md

     - psycopg2 (for postgres)
     - pyodbc (and supporting drivers) for all other databases

+*If using an SSHD container, you should first max it out with at least 4 processors and 30g of ram as the more threads you give it, the faster it will run.
+Also, if the database container is not set to auto-scale, you should give it a additional resources as well.*

 ### Installation

 1. Simply place the the following files in a directory of your choice ...
 (Ideally along with poc-viewer.py)